From the kitchen into the wide world

 The result was impressive, and so Karl-Josef proudly demonstrated it to his former boss Horst Severyns.
 Both men quickly realized the necessity of founding a company which would develop machines for the production of bends - this was foundation date of HoKa (Horst & Karl).

 The developed blow pipe procedure was patented and is the central component of HoKa's manufacturing process to date.
-Today, the company is equipped with the latest in technology and markets its ventilation fittings of synthetic material throughout the world.
+Today, the company is equipped with the latest in technology and markets its ventilation fittings of thermoplastics throughout the world.

 - 1986: Relocation to a larger industrial hall in Siegburg (approx. 400 m²).
 Employees: 2